NorthOC/thefriendlyskies.github.io/content/article/lockheed-martin-f-35-lightning.md

 ## Current operators of F-35 and deliveries

 The aircraft is currently in active service with various air forces and navies around the world.
 Its operators include the United States (USAF, USMC, USN), the United Kingdom, Netherlands, Italy, Denmark, Belgium, Norway, South Korea, Japan, Israel and Australia.
 Also, At least nine countries have placed orders for the F-35 in the near future.
 As of 2025, the number of units built had [exceeded 1,100 aircraft](https://www.f35.com/f35/about/fast-facts.html).

+## Future development

+F-35s software was developed as six releases, or Blocks, for System Development and Demonstration (SDD).
+Block 3F marks the final build of the SDD phase, shifting attention to the next major upgrade: Block 4, starting development in 2019.
+The goal of Block 4 is to integrate a series of enhancements, including additional weapons, improved sensors, and EW capabilities.
+It is entering service in incremental steps, starting in the late 2020s and continuing into the [early 2030s](https://euro-sd.com/2024/07/major-news/39170/f-35-the-future-or-trainwreck/).

+Key improvements in Block 4 include the integration of the AN/APG-85 AESA radar, a new radar system designed to [offer superior performance](https://web.archive.org/web/20200731040956/https://www.defenseworld.net/news/24904/Lockheed_Martin_Awarded__1_8_Billion_for_F_35_Block_4_Development#.XyOZrOzP32c) in EW and target tracking.
+Additionally, Block 4 will expand the aircraft’s weapon capacity to include systems unique to international customers, and it will incorporate improvements to the aircraft's Electronic Support Measures bandwidth and the ability to use Remotely Operated Video Enhanced Receiver support for enhanced communications.

+One of the key enablers of Block 4 is the Technology Refresh 3 (TR-3) avionics hardware.
+This upgrade includes new display systems, a more powerful core processor, and increased memory modules, all designed to support the increased processing power required for the new mission systems.
+In addition to avionics updates, the TR-3 upgrade also includes an engine modification to support higher cooling capacity, which is necessary for the new, more demanding systems.

 {{< vid src="https://www.youtube.com/embed/PyxBVuiq2NY?si=UfrcbYox00thSO6_" >}}